shanraisshan/Notes/Abbreviation/README.md

 Don't call us, we'll call you|Hollywood Principle
 Fire and forget|UDP, async
 Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand|Martin Fowler (Book: Refactoring)
+When you're abstract, be abstract all the way|https://en.wikipedia.org/wiki/Prefactoring Splitters can be lumped more easily than lumpers can be split|https://en.wikipedia.org/wiki/Prefactoring Use the client’s language|https://en.wikipedia.org/wiki/Prefactoring

 # OPERATORS